imkauntee/Projectdraft-ALAON-DELACRUZ/README.md

 ## Problem statement
-I'm sure everyone's gone through the stress of managing all our expenses, even for students like us, who are aware of economic challenges.
-You need to achieve any goals in terms of savings, keep track of people borrowing your cash in the digital world?
-This program is aimed to keep track of all these small and minor inconveniences with simple inputs.
+In today's world, managing finances can be a significant source of stress, particularly for students navigating economic uncertainties.
+The need to save towards goals and track personal loans often goes unaddressed in our digital lives.
+This application aims to simplify financial management by providing a user-friendly platform to record expenses, track loans, and set savings goals.

-Sure, there are other ways for 1 to record their expenses , like in a notebook, but what happens if it were to get lost?
-This project will be programmed to be accesible on your choice of device.
+While alternative methods for expense tracking exist, such as notebooks, the risk of data loss through physical damage or misplacement remains a concern.
+This project is designed to be device-accessible, ensuring data security and accessibility.

 ## Problem objectives
 1. Keeping records of the history of finances